 It’s clear Washington is not on track to achieve it’s Target Zero goal.
 The good news is that measures are being put in place to change this situation.
 And, if we as drivers and pedestrians can do our part to share the roadways, we may help this even further.

 Have you been a victim in a car accident?
 Maybe you were a pedestrian injured by a distracted driver?
 If so, we’d love to talk to you.
-Please call the Ladenburg Law Injury Attorneys at 253-272-5226.
+Please call the Ladenburg Law Injury Attorneys.
 We’ll provide you with a free consultation about your case.

 Sources for this article: